jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 This means that if you call the executable with `./TeeworldsEconDiscordModerationBot`, the `.env` file must be in the same directory as the executable.
 Do you start the bot by using `cd ~/ && ~/TEDMB/./TeeworldsEconDiscordModerationBot`, your configuration file must be located in the home directory `~/`.

-Log levels:
+### Log levels:

--0 :chat, teamchat, votes & rcon  # the recommended log level
+- 0: chat, teamchat, votes & rcon - the recommended log level
--1: 0 & whisper                   # not recommended to eavesdrop on the conversations of others
+- 1 : 0 & whisper                 - not recommended to eavesdrop on the conversations of others
--2: 1 & join & leave              # this gets spammy
+- 2 : 1 & join & leave            - this gets spammy

 ```ini